Hanchen-Wang/MyHomepage/content/home/teaching.md

  css_class = ""
 +++

-**UTS 42913 Social and Information Network Analysis:** Lecturer in Autumn Session 2022;
+**UTS 42913 Social and Information Network Analysis:** Instructor in Autumn Session 2022;
 Lab tutorials in Autumn Sessions 2017, 2019, 2020, 2021 and 2022.

 **UTS 41041 Emerging Topic in AI:** Invited Lecturer in Autumn Session 2022.